-- The page crashed with a Bad Gateway error.
+- The page crashed with a Bad Gateway or Gateway Timeout error.

 - This means Backfeed is taking a long time to process a feed, and the connection to the server was closed.
 Backfeed is still working in the background.
 Go make a cup of coffee, come back in an hour, reload the page, and the feed should load correctly the second time.

 - Backfeed is not mature software, and probably doesn't work with all URLs.
 If a Backfeed-generated URL works for you, it will continue to work as long as: a) the original feed URL does not change, b) archive.org continues to hold historical content for that URL, and c) Backfeed continues to operate as a service.

 - The most common issue is a complete lack of snapshots for your feed on archive.org.
 Search for your feed URL to see if any snapshots are available.

 - The feed host may use a robots.txt file that prevents archive.org from saving copies of the feed.

 - It’s possible the XML structure of a feed is not understood by Backfeed, in which case it will dump an error.

 - For prolific feed sources, Backfeed could create output which is very large, and may conceivably cause problems for some feed readers.